avi-levy/earthworm/README.md

 # Earthworm
-Simulations of the Earthworm model introduced by Burdy et. al.
+Simulations of the Earthworm model introduced by Burdzy et. al.

 Type `python randEarthworm.py` in a terminal to run it.